-- Base-year (2011) transportation costs are estimates of average transportation costs for each origin-destination pair without differentiation by transportation mode (rail, truck, barge, and conveyor).
+- Base-year (2012) transportation costs are estimates of average transportation costs for each origin-destination pair without differentiation by transportation mode (rail, truck, barge, and conveyor).
 These costs are computed as the difference between the average delivered price for a demand region (by sector and for export) and the average minemouth price for a supply curve.
-Delivered price data are from Form EIA-3, "Quarterly Coal Consumption Report-Manufacturing Plants", Form EIA-5, Quarterly Coke Consumption and Quality Report, Coke Plants", Form EIA-923, "Power Plant Operations Report", and the U.S. Bureau of the Census' "Monthly Report EM-545".
+Delivered price data are from Form EIA-3, "Quarterly Coal Consumption and Quality Report, Manufacturing and Transformation/Processing Coal Plants and Commercial and Institutional Coal Users", Form EIA-5, Quarterly Coal Consumption and Quality Report, Coke Plants", Form EIA-923, "Power Plant Operations Report", and the U.S. Bureau of the Census, "Monthly Report EM-545".
 Minemouth price data are from Form EIA-7A, "Coal Production and Preparation Report". - For the electricity sector only, a two-tier transportation rate structure is used for those regions which, in response to rising demands or changes in demands, may expand their market share beyond historical levels.
 The first-tier rate is representative of the historical average transportation rate.
 The second-tier transportation rate is used to capture the higher cost of expanded shipping distances in large demand regions.
 The second tier is also used to capture costs associated with the use of subbituminous coal at units that were not originally designed for its use.
-This cost is estimated at \$0.10 per million Btu (2000 dollars) [3]. - Coal transportation costs, both first- and second-tier rates, are modified over time by two regional (east and west) transportation indices.
-The indices, calculated econometrically, are measures of the change in average transportation rates for coal shipments on a tonnage basis, which occurs between successive years for coal shipments.
-An east index is used for coal originating from eastern supply regions while a west index is used for coal originating from western supply regions.
-The east index is a function of railroad productivity, the user cost of capital for railroad equipment, and national average diesel fuel price.
-The user cost of capital for railroad equipment is calculated from the producer price index (PPI) for railroad equipment, and accounts for the opportunity cost of money used to purchase equipment, depreciation occurring as a result of use of the equipment (assumed at 10 percent), less any capital gain associated with the worth of the equipment.
-In calculating the user cost of capital, three percentage points are added to the cost of borrowing in order to account for the possibility that greenhouse gas emissions may be regulated in the future.
-The west index is a function of railroad productivity, investment, and the western share of national coal consumption.
-The indices are universally applied to all domestic coal transportation movements within the CMM.
-In the AEO2013 Reference case, eastern coal transportation rates are projected to be 3 percent higher by 2020 but then return to 2011 levels after 2025.
-Western rates fall slightly early in the projection but are 1 percent higher than 2011 in 2040.
+This cost is estimated at \$0.10 per million Btu (2000 dollars) [2].